CNeu-hub/Transpath_scenarios_database/README.md

 The provided code performs a descriptive content and impact analysis using the [intervention scenarios database](www.google.de) of the [Transpath project](https://www.transpath.eu/).
 The database collects a suite of global model-based policy-screening/target-seeking and policy-oriented exploratory scenarios aiming to mitigate climate change and/or restoring/conserving biodiversity.
 It includes qualitative and quantitative assumptions underlying the scenarios, accompanied by information about the applied interventions, and impacts of the scenarios.

 ### Usage:
+All scripts can be executed from scratch after cloning the repository.
+Only the first preprocessing script ("Database_Analysis_I_Decadal_Perc_Ch_v02.R") can not be executed because we didnt upload the raw data used there to fulfil licencing restrictions (see report).
 The repository includes five folders:

 **1. Analysis:**